Studying Geoscience in Germany

 This is how the course runs

 In geoscientific introductory lectures the students get an overview of the most important topics.
 Mathematics, physics and chemistry are also included.
 Through exercises on rock determination, microscopy, geography and the handling of satellite data, they acquire practical knowledge.
 In the laboratory, they learn about measuring and analysis methods, for example on the chemical and mineralogical composition of rocks.
 At many universities, up to 50 days of fieldwork are planned in the bachelor's program.
-For example, students use a microwave radar to study the condition of the Earth's surface in a given area, or they travel on research vessels and take drill samples from the seabed.
+For example, the students use a ground penetrating radar to investigate the composition of the earth's surface in an area.
+Or they travel on research ships and take drilling samples from the seabed.
 When many field trips had to be cancelled because of Corona, Meschede used terrain models from US universities that could be digitally zoomed into.
 "But this is not a model for the future.
-"Geology is best learned in the field," says Martin Meschede.
-Important to know: Part of the costs for the field exercises must be financed by the students themselves.
-The course contents differ from university to university.
-Therefore, it is best to first inform yourself about the main topics such as sedimentology, volcanology, structural geology, marine or hydrogeology.
+"Geology is best learned in the field," he says.
+Part of the costs for the field exercises must be paid for by the students.
+The subject is often offered with different emphases, for example sedimentology, volcanology, structural geology, marine or hydrogeology.
 You should find out beforehand what the university specialises in.

 Typical questions raised within the subject

-- Which fossils can be found in 100 million year old rock samples?
+- What fossils are found in 100 million year old rock samples?

-- What causes and consequences did the last ice age have?
+- What were the causes and consequences of the last ice age?

 - What criteria would an underground nuclear repository have to fulfil?

 The subject suits you,...